Knowledge Base

 Deep Web

 The portion of the internet not indexed by standard search engines, including password-protected sites, private databases, email accounts, and subscription content.
-Unlike the dark web, the deep web is not inherently malicious—it simply consists of content behind authentication or paywalls.
-According to internet research estimates, the deep web is significantly larger than the surface web, comprising approximately 96% of internet content including legitimate business systems, academic databases, and personal accounts.
+Unlike the dark web, the deep web is not inherently malicious.
+It consists of content behind authentication or paywalls.

 E